CatalinGheorghiu/internship_project/README.md

 <h2>5.
 Create an empty database for our application</h2>
 	<p>
-    Create an empty database for your project using the database tools you prefer (My favorite is SequelPro for mac).
+    Create an empty database for your project using the database tools you prefer.
 </p>

 <h2>6.
 In the .env file, add database information to allow Laravel to connect to the database</h2>